-More than half of the respondents (56.1%) communicated about choosing a life partner, followed by using birth control (38.7%), communicating about physical and psychological changes (55.2%), communicating about the physical growth of reproductive organs and development (50.5%), and communication about pregnancy (30.7%), as well as communication on when to start having sex (1,3.4%), how to handle sexual pressure from a partner (14.2%), STI and HIV/AIDs (27.8%), condoms (21.2%), and abortion (17.5%).
-This shows that topics such as choosing a life partner, birth control, menstruation, physical and psychological changes, and communication on the physical growth of reproductive organs and development has significantly been discussed by the respondents with their parents.
-SRH topics such as communication on when to start having sex, how to handle sexual pressure from a partner,

-STI and HIV/AIDs, and communication about condoms had never been discussed by the majority of the respondents.
-In the study conducted in Sanku, Nepal, menstruation was discussed a lot by 9.9%, followed by pubertal changes by 3.8%, and birth control by 2.8% (Tuladhar, 2021).
-Relationships with the opposite sex, abortion, sexually-transmitted infections, and fertilization had never been discussed with their parents by 80.8%, 70.4%, 59.6%, and 49.3%, respectively (Tuladhar, 2021).
-Correspondingly, the cross-sectional study conducted in Kailali, Nepal, showed that 16.2% communicated on pubertal change, followed by menstruation (17.8%), safe sex (5.9%), unintended pregnancy (9.9%), contraceptive devices (10.1%), STI HIV/AIDS (14.8%), and condoms (3.2%) (Bhatta, 2021).
-Similarly, the study conducted in Ethiopia reported that 46.6% communicated on pubertal changes, followed by premarital sex (32.5%), contraceptive devices (43.3%), STI/HIV/AIDS (56.1%), unintended pregnancy (49.2%) and condoms (25,3%).
-We can conclude that there are quite good communication practices in the present study population.
-This may be because they have good knowledge of different SRH topics.
-Living with a guardian also enabled and encouraged communication between the parents.
-In Nepalese society, most parents did not feel comfortable talking to their kids about sexual health and concentrated on safe topics.
-Cultural taboos, shame, poor communication abilities, embarrassment, fear of the parents, their lack of responsiveness, their unwillingness to accept young people due to a lack of understanding, sociocultural norms, and their conviction that talking about such topics encourages premarital sex are just a few things that hinder such parent-child interactions (Bhatta, 2021).
+More than half of the respondents (56.1%) communicated about choosing a life partner, followed by using birth controls (38.7%), communication about physical and psychological changes (55.2%), about physical growth of reproductive organs and development (50.5%), and communication about pregnancy (30.7%), communication on when to start having sex (13.4%), communication on how to handle sexual pressure from a partner (14.2%), communication on STI and HIV/AIDs (27.8%), communication about condoms (21.2%), and on abortion (17.5%).
+It showed that topics such as choosing a life partner, birth control, menstruation, physical and psychological changes, and communication on the physical growth of reproductive organs and development had significantly been discussed by the respondents with their parents.
+SRH topics such as communication on when to start having sex, how to handle sexual pressure from a partner, STI and HIV/AIDs, and communication about condoms had never been discussed by the majority of the respondents.
+But in the study conducted in Sanku, Nepal, menstruation was discussed a lot by 9.9%, followed by pubertal changes by 3.8%, and birth control by 2.8% (Tuladhar, 2021).
+Relationships with the opposite sex, abortion, sexually transmitted infections, and fertilization had never been discussed with their parents by 80.8%, 70.4%, 59.6%, and 49.3%, respectively (Tuladhar, 2021).
+Correspondingly, the cross-sectional study conducted in Kailali, Nepal, showed that 16.2% were communication on pubertal change, followed by menstruation (17.8%), safe sex (5.9%), unintended pregnancy (9.9%), contraceptive devices (10.1%), STI/HIV/AIDS (14.8%), and condoms (3.2%) (Bhatta, 2021).
+Similarly, the study conducted in Ethiopia reported that 46.6% were communicated on pubertal change, followed by premarital sex contraceptive devices (43.3%), (32.5%),STI/HIV/AIDS (56.1%), unintended pregnancy (49.2%) and condoms (25.3%).
+We can conclude that there were quite good communication practices in the present study population.
+It may be because they have had good knowledge of different SRH topics.
+Living with the guardian also enabled and encouraged communication between parents.
+In Nepalese society, most parents did not feel comfortable talking to their kids about sexual health but rather concentrate on safe topics.
+Cultural taboos, shame, poor communication abilities, embarrassment, fear of parents, their lack of responsiveness, their unwillingness to accept young people due to a lack of understanding, sociocultural norms, and their conviction that talking about such topics encourages premarital sex are just a few things that hinder parent-child interaction (Bhatta, 2021).

-In this study, there was a significant relationship found between adolescent-parent communication on sexual and reproductive health and living situations (p = 0.01), parenting style (p = 0.04), and knowledge (p = 0.01).
-A similar study in Sankhu, Nepal (Tuladhar, 2021) reported a significant association between age, gender, closest parent, and adolescent-parent communication on SRH.
+In this study, there was a significant relationship between adolescent-parent communication on sexual and reproductive health and living situations (p = 0.01), parenting style (p = 0.04), and knowledge (p = 0.01).
+A similar study in Sankhu, Nepal (Tuladhar, 2021) reported a significant association between age, gender, close parent, and adolescent-parent communication on SRH.
 The more recent nature of the current study and the fact that men were more at ease speaking about SRH-related issues than women may be to blame for the discrepancies that were identified.